kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 resource claims is needed.
 The kubelet and DRA driver has everything they need to admit and pass the allocated devices to the pod to run.

-The following cluster setup is supported.
+Note the following cluster setup requirement and constraint:

 * One node in cluster has a extended resource backed by DRA, and another node in the cluster has the same named extended resource backend by device plugin.